RachelSa/hiring-engineers/answers.md

 Include your API key, which is generated when you create a Datadog account and can be found in Integrations >> APIs.

 Check the Datadog Metrics Explorer to see the new metrics being reported.

-## Reference
-- **Vagrant**: open-source software used for maintaining virtual environments, such as Virtual Box.
-- **Virtual Box**: open-source product used to create and run a virtual machine.